scperkins/EJEHardenberg.github.io/public/writing/narrations/shopping.md

 Only the most comfortable of each section slowed her step.

-The matching sets behind her, the akimbo postured mannequins loomed above her.
+The matching sets behind her, the akimbo postured mannequins loomed above.
 Their empty faces half covered by hats or missing entirely, she ignored their mimicry of life and focused on their outfits.
 The lean and tight jeans, the flares bells of retro chiq, each garment draped perfectly across the plastic.
 Experience gave her the edge, noting the